Craft Projects

 Bull Terrier Fun Fact: Despite being intimidating because of their bulky and muscular build, they’re actually one of the sweetest dog breeds you’ll encounter.

-If you’re looking for an activity that takes about 1 hour to make, try out this beagle dog Pattern from Perler-Bead-Patterns.com.
+If you’re looking to spend an afternoon creating magnificent art, try out this beagle dog Pattern from Perler.

 Beagle Fun Fact: Their long ears are useful in retaining a scent they’re trying to sniff out.